shopware5/shopware/UPGRADE-5.3.md

     * `sAdmin::sGetPremiumDispatches`
     * `sAdmin::sGetPremiumDispatchSurcharge`
 * Changed attribute type `string` mapping to mysql `TEXT` type.
 String and single selection data type supports no longer a sql default value.
+* Changed `roundPretty` value for currency range filter
+* Changed `CategoryFacet` behavior to generate each time a tree based on the system category with a configured category depth
+* Refactored the filter panels `facet-radio`, `facet-media-list` & `facet-value-list` and unified the panels
+* Base query build in `\Shopware\Bundle\SearchBundleDBAL\ProductNumberSearch` contains no more an join to s_core_tax
 ### Removals

 * Removed configuration option `sCOUNTRYSHIPPING`